Get it on Amazon »

 It is the sons of God.
 His divine council.

 For all who are led by the Spirit of God are sons of God.
 For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, “Abba!
 Father!”
-The Spirit himself bears witness with our spirit that we are children of God, and if children, then heirs—heirs of God and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him.
+The Spirit himself bears witness with our spirit that we are children of God, and if children, then heirs—heirs of God and fellow heirs with Anointed, provided we suffer with him in order that we may also be glorified with him.
 Romans 8:14–17

-We have been adopted into God’s family.
+We have been reborn into God’s family.
 We have become Jesus’ siblings.
 And if Jesus is the king of kings with all power and all authority given to him, we are part of the royal family.
 We are God’s dynasty.

 Look at Revelation 2:26–28: